What Is an Emergency Room Doctor?

 Hospitals

 The amount of hospital employees has been on an upward trend in recent years.
 Doctors who work as employees in a hospital setting have varying degrees of political and financial equity depending on the situation.
-Hospital positions normally share characteristics more similar to a corporate group.
+Hospital positions normally share characteristics that are more similar to those of a corporate group.
 A doctor normally will see his or her position and authority rise with their years employed by the hospital.

 One bonus included with a hospital position is job security.
 Hospitals normally want to avoid situations of liability or wrongful termination, leading to a more secure position by an emergency room doctor.
 It is often much easier for a board of directors in a corporate group to make the decision to remove a doctor from the schedule than it would be for a hospital to terminate a physician completely.